Tips for Living with Roommates, Part 2

 Coleman Brummel ‘24

 Part of the stress for me when picking Gonzaga was finding a roommate.
 Luckily for me, my roommate ended up being one of my childhood friends and we instantly reconnected after going to rival high schools in our hometown of Bellingham, WA.
-Most students choose a roommate they have never met and, besides maybe exchanging a few Instagram direct messages introducing themselves to their new roommate, you don’t have a great idea as to how your roommate will .
-Although students take a test to show other students how they like to live, you really won’t know how your roommate lives until you meet them in person.
+Most students choose a roommate they have never met and, besides maybe exchanging a few Instagram direct messages introducing themselves to their new roommate, you don’t have a great idea as to how your roommate will actually be.
+Although students have to take a test to show other students how they like to live, you really won’t know how your roommate lives until you meet them in person.
 This may seem like a stressful situation, but creating and maintaining a relationship with your roommate is easier than it seems.
 Here are a few tips that helped me get through my first year of dorm life.
 First, get to know your roommate and try to establish a positive relationship regardless of whether you like each other or not.
 Having a positive relationship with your roommate is crucial to making the most of your Gonzaga experience.
 Remember, you do not have to be best friends with your roommate!
 My second tip for living with a roommate is to keep your space clean.
 Make sure your dirty clothes are in a hamper and you aren’t leaving food around the room.
 Having a clean room may not be of importance to you, but your roommate might get stressed out by their room being dirty.
 My final tip for living with a roommate is to show them respect.
 Without respect, your relationship with your roommate is nothing.
 If you treat your roommate how you would like to be treated, your first year will be stress-free.